Brandon Richards is in his third season as a volunteer assistant coach at Baylor and works with the pole vaulters.

 Richards is the son of two-time Olympic gold medal pole vaulter Bob Richards.

-Richards' son Riley is member of Baylor's 2017 signing class and is a state champion pole vaulter.
+Richards' son Riley is a pole vaulter for the Baylor track & field team and was a high school state champion pole vaulter.